adeptio-project/adeptio/README.md

 # Why should I trust in adeptio-project?

+Hybrid algorithm ensures the security of network and distributes the rewards among the PoW/PoS and masternodes We don't own the majority of coin supply, because no premine was made StorADE system functionality makes adeptio unique project Long term support (probably no coin swap ever)
+No Bounties (except for translations)
 There was a fair start for everyone.
+No Airdrops
+No Presale
 No ICO

-No Presale

-No Airdrops

-No Bounties (except for translations)

-We don't own the majority of coin supply, because no premine was made.

-No "pump and dump" can be made at least from core team.

-Hybrid algorithm ensures the security of network and distributes the rewards among the PoW/PoS and masternodes.

-Long term support (probably no coin swap ever).

 # What's the difference between adeptio and other cryptocurrencies?

 You should check our [whitepaper](https://github.com/adeptio-project/adeptio#further-information).
-Our long term goal is to use adeptio as a main base for other great projects which will be announced later on.
+Our long term goal is to use adeptio as a base core blockchain.

 # Who is adeptio team?